lazaronixon/react-native-turbolinks/README.md

 #### `popToRoot(animated = true)`
 Back until to root view.
 Return a promise.

-#### `back(animated = true)`
-Trigger a native back event.
-For example if you using a custom navbar and need to provide a back button.
-Return a promise.

 #### `renderTitle(title, subtitle = null)`
 Change title of current view.
 For example if you want to get title from page source.